andrzejwl/rpi_website/README.md

 </div>
 ```

-We will quickly style it, so that the data is nicely presented to the user.
+We will quickly style it, so that the data is nicely presented to the user (css is moved to external files at the end).
 ```html
 <style>
     .progress-bar{